MohamedKhedr700/core-action/README.md

 The user is created, and everything is fine, but we can structure our pattern more.

+### Execute action from a model

+We need to use the `Actionable` trait in our actionable class.

-in the actionable class ex:`User` model, we can relate the actionable class with its actions.
+This will allow us to execute the action from the actionable class itself, and will relate the class with its actions.

 ``` php
 <?php